danilo-89/sitting-cats-nft/README.md

 [thirdweb's NFT Drop contract](https://thirdweb.com/thirdweb.eth/DropERC721)

+## QA

+In addition to conducting unit tests for utility functions with Vitest, I had the privilege of collaborating with my friend and colleague, [Marko](https://linkedin.com/in/marko-milenkovic-ba9709280), a very talented QA Automation Engineer.
+He conducted exhaustive testing and developed comprehensive automated tests using Cypress.
+You can explore his work here: [sitting-cats-nft-test-automation](https://github.com/markomilenkovic546/sitting-cats-nft-test-automation).

 ## Contact

 Whether you have inquiries or employment opportunities to discuss, feel free to get in touch.